timewave-computer/valence-services/contracts/services-manager/README.md

 }
 ```

-`ValenceServices` is the name of the service you would like to register to, ex: `"rebalancer"`
+`ValenceServices` is the name of the service you would like to pause, ex: `"rebalancer"`

 `pause_for` - the address of the account you want to pause for, this allows trustee to pause the service for a specific account.